arthurbalduini/e2e-poc/README.md

 ## Simple project to setup e2e tests with cypress

-Feel free to feel bad for the code
+Feel free to feel bad for the code.
+This projects use react 16.13.1 version with hooks, contextAPI and a fake backend made with json-server.

 ## Run project